Aditi f Hinduism, Indian, Hindi, Marathi, Bengali, Kannada

 , Esther revealed her Jewish ancestry and convinced the king to execute Haman instead.
 Her original Hebrew name was Hadassah

-ÉTAÍN f Irish, Irish Mythology
+Étaín f Irish, Irish Mythology

 Possibly derived from Old Irish ét

-FAUNA f Roman Mythology
+Fauna f Roman Mythology

-Feminine form of FAUNUS
+Feminine form of Faunus

 .
 Fauna was a Roman goddess of fertility, women and healing, a daughter and companion of Faunus.

-FLORA f English, German, Italian, Roman Mythology
+Felicitas f German, Late Roman, Roman Mythology

-FREYA f Norse Mythology, English (British, Modern), German
+Freya f Norse Mythology, English (Modern), German

 From Old Norse Freyja

-meaning "lady".
-This was the name of the goddess of love, beauty, war and death in Norse mythology.
-She claimed half of the heroes who were slain in battle and brought them to her realm of Fólkvangr.
+.
+This is the name of a goddess associated with love, beauty, war and death in Norse mythology.
+She claims half of the heroes who are slain in battle and brings them to her realm of Fólkvangr.
 Along with her brother Freyr

 and father Njord

-, she was one of the Vanir (as opposed to the Æsir).
+, she is one of the Vanir (as opposed to the Æsir).
 Some scholars connect her with the goddess Frigg

-FRIGG f Norse Mythology
+Frigg f Norse Mythology

 in Old Norse, ultimately derived from Indo-European *pri

 "to love".
-In Norse mythology she was the goddess of the earth, air and fertility, and the wife of Odin
+In Norse mythology she was the wife of Odin

 .
 Some scholars believe that she and the goddess Freya